Harry Kesten (1931-2019), a personal and scientific tribute: Postscript

-This memoir describes only a sample of Harry Kesten's impact on the probability and statistical physics communities.
+This memoir describes only a sample of Harry Kesten's impact within the probability and statistical physics communities.
 Those seeking more may read Rick Durrett's account \cite{MR1703122}.
+The more comprehensive article \cite{grimmett} includes summaries of Harry's work in other areas, such as quasi-stationary distributions of Markov chains and bounded remainder sets in Euclidean dynamics.

-The authors are grateful to several people for their advice: Michael Kesten for access to the Kesten family papers and for his personal reminiscences, Laurent Saloff-Coste for biographical material from Cornell, Frank den Hollander for advice on Dutch matters, and Hillel Furstenberg for his comments on a draft.
+The authors are grateful to several people for their advice: Michael Kesten for access to the Kesten family papers and for his personal reminiscences, Laurent Saloff-Coste for biographical material from Cornell, Frank den Hollander for advice on Dutch matters, Rob van den Berg for his suggestions, Hillel Furstenberg for his comments on a draft, and three anonymous readers for their suggestions.

 \begin{bibdiv} \begin{biblist}